Soft, rich, buttery brioche buns that are perfect for sandwiches and burgers, made in 45 minutes, start to finish.

 Homemade buttery brioche buns with simple ingredients fresh out the oven?
 Dreams come true!
 At least my dreams; they often involve baked goods. #dontjudgeme.

 P.S.
-The Whole Foods near our home offers massages on Fridays, isn’t that insane?
+The Whole Foods near our home here in Miami offers massages on Fridays, isn’t that insane?
 I never go to get one, but it’s half tempting just to go see what that’s all about, right?
+Grocery stores are bananas nowadays!

 But while I was meal planning this week, my mister, Brian, asked me to buy bread.
-We don’t really buy bread, because I usually make it (my favorite recipe is the NO-KNEAD BREAD.
+We don’t really buy bread, because I usually make it (my favorite recipe is the No-Knead Bread.
 It’s easy and mess-free) so while I was shopping at our local family owned-grocer, Whole Foods, and ALDI (you can not knock ALDI!)
 I realized that bread is expensive.
-Especially hot dog and hamburger buns. $4-$5 for a bag of eight slightly-stale buns.
-Nothing fancy about them.
-Don’t even get me started on the Whole Foods’ bread prices.
+Especially hot dog and hamburger buns. $4-$5 for a bag.

 I mean, it seemed silly to him, but for that same $4.99, I bought the ingredients needed to make a ton of brioche buns.
 And I could make them in less than one hour.